Visualisation of maritime objects

 Archaeology has a long tradition of using visual representations to depict the past.
 Fast recording of a site, location of finds and context in general is very important underwater since the time we can spend there as a diver is limited.

-With the introduction of software to produce stunning 3d photogrammetry models of just about anything, underwater and maritime archaeology gained a marvellous new tool for fast registration of individual objects as well as whole sites.
-The 3d models can help us with something else as well.
-It shows us what is lying underwater, so with this tool we can start bringing the site to the public as well.
+With the introduction of software to produce 3d photogrammetry models of just about anything, underwater and maritime archaeology gained a new tool for fast registration of individual objects as well as whole sites.
+The 3d models can show us what is lying underwater and thereby bring the site to the public.

 3d printers and laser scanners

 Maritime archaeologists at Flinders University in South Australia are using high quality 3d printers, Computed Tomography and laser scanners to reconstruct Dutch return ships.

 Flinders University in Australia started a new project called the 'Ship Shapes' project that focuses on reconstructing Dutch East India return ships by 3d printing, laser and Computed Tomography scanning.
 The university is trying to capture fine details that are based off actual scale models that date back from the 17th and 18th century.
 These models could potentially give more information about some of the most famous Dutch shipwrecks like Batavia or Zeewijk.

 Associate Professor Van Duivenvoorde said: